 A compelling sense of release filled me, like my soul was about to leave my body.
 And then I think it did.

 I floated like a balloon just above myself.
 I could see myself lying in the stream below the bridge.
 I was a broken, twisted heap.
 My backpack, bedroll, and shirt were missing, my pants torn.
 I was covered in blood, the water around me swirling with it.

 It was over for me, and I knew it.
 But I didn’t feel fear or loss; rather the sense that a new home waited for me somewhere ... beyond.
 I glanced up, because I was sure that was where it was, and besides, that’s where balloons go when released, right?
 Up?

-The bridge I had the good sense to avoid when I left but not when I returned arched blackly over a settling pink-white sky bordered heavily on both sides by dark, skying fir trees.
+The bridge I had the good sense to avoid when I left but not when I returned arched blackly under a settling pink-white sky bordered heavily on both sides by dark, skying fir.
 Smoke rose from it, as though someone had built a campfire on it.